-We all have a few shows we watch, that could be deemed ‘guilty pleasures’ because they suck.
-Maybe we know they suck, but we still watch cause of an actor we like.
+We all have a few shows we watch that could be deemed ‘guilty pleasures,’ because they suck.
+Maybe we know they suck, but we still watch because of an actor we like.
 Or maybe the show used to be good, has run its course, and we can’t let go.
 Or maybe you don’t know it sucks cause I haven’t told you yet.
-That’s why I’m here now.
+That’s why we’re here now.

-The Anthropologist – Dr. Temperance Brennan, who Booth refers to simply as “Bones” it the titular character.
-This gives the show title 2 meanings, it’s both her names AND what they study.
+The Anthropologist – Dr. Temperance Brennan, who Booth refers to simply as “Bones” – is the titular character.
+This gives the show title two meanings, it’s both her names AND what they study.
 Super-clever Fox.
 Now, Dr. Bones, unlike Booth, is more annoying than likable, sorta like Johnny Depp’s take on Willy Wonka.
-But it is her relationship with Agent Booth that made the show work…when it worked.
+But it is her relationship with Agent Booth that made the show work – when it worked.

-The problem however, is like all the other characters on the show, they try to hard to show how different Bones is.
-As if Booth is her one and only ever connection with the outside world.
+The problem, however, is like all the other characters on the show, they try too hard to show how different Bones is.
+As if Booth is her one and only connection with the outside world.
 Bones is cold and unrelatable, and though she’s a genius, her lack of common sense became old shtick early on.

 The secondary characters are as unrealistic and forgettable as I’ve seen on television.
-Angela for instance is supposed to be some sort of exotic sex-pot, but comes off a nothing more than a hyper-PC, hippie who, while attractive, is nowhere near the goddess they play her off the be.
-Her character’s “skill” on the show is almost as ridiculous as the shows premise it’s self.
-Just look at the official character Bio:
+For instance, Angela is supposed to be some sort of exotic sexpot but comes off a nothing more than a hyper-PC hippie.
+Her character’s “skill” on the show is almost as ridiculous as the show’s premise itself.
+Just look at the official character bio:

 Bohemian and expressive Angela ‘Pearly Gates’ Montenegro is the Jeffersonian’s resident forensic artist.
 She considers herself first and foremost an artist, and works in Brennan’s team creating facial reconstructions.
 She also invented the Angelator – a holographic device used to create 3D images of the people being reconstructed, as well as allowing replays of various scenarios of how the bones ended up in the lab.
 Although her actual qualifications are uncertain, it appears she had a minor in Psychology.
 She is adept at computer programming and uses intuition in equal measure to her artistic computer skills.

-Then you have Dr. Camille Saroyan, a woman from Booth’s past, who shows up in season 2 as the new boss, with no explanation of what happened to the old boss.
+Then you have Dr. Camille Saroyan, a woman from Booth’s past who shows up in season 2 as the new boss, with no explanation of what happened to the old boss.
 Her character quickly loses anything that made her unique as she is absorbed into the group.
 We are now forced to deal with her mundane side stories as the show has now been bogged down by another useless character.
 And speaking of useless characters, John Francis Daley (Freaks and Geeks) shows up JUST before we jump the shark.
-Why is it that Bones and Booth were so successful for so long before psychiatrist Dr. Lance Sweets (Daley) and on site Corner Dr. Saroyan showed up, but now need their help on every case?
-Every case that is, which isn’t solved by Angela’s artistic ability to jab her hands like a baby into a keyboard and watch as her super computer spits out 3D images of anything you could possibly want.
+Why is it that Bones and Booth were so successful for so long before psychiatrist Dr. Lance Sweets (Daley) and on-site coroner Dr. Saroyan showed up, but now need their help on every case?
+Every case that is, which isn’t solved by Angela’s artistic ability to jab her hands like a baby into a keyboard and watch as her supercomputer spits out 3D images of anything you could possibly want.

-But wait Doc, surely these 20 and 30 something doctors and artists are the best in their perspective fields, right?
+But wait Doc, surely these 20 and 30 something doctors and artists are the best in their respective fields, right?

-Well yes my curious friend, the pretty, 30 something coroner is clearly more qualified than the unseen coroners used in season 1 who are probably just saddled down with all there years of experience to draw on…
+Well yes my curious friend, the pretty, 30-something coroner is clearly more qualified than the unseen coroners used in season 1 who are probably just saddled down with all their years of experience to draw on…

-Now, clearly I’ve left out 2 of the main characters here: Zack and Hodgins.
-Hodgins was the “bug and slime guy”, holds three advanced degrees in entomology, botany and mineralogy.
+Now, clearly, I’ve left out two of the main characters here: Zack and Hodgins.
+Hodgins as the “bug and slime guy”, holds three advanced degrees in entomology, botany and mineralogy.
 Zack was working towards a second doctorate in Applied Engineering and specializes in removing flesh from the bone.
-These 2, probably the most realistic skill sets of the group, also had maybe the most genuine relationship of any of the characters on the show.
+These two, probably the most realistic skill sets of the group, also had maybe the most genuine relationship of any of the characters on the show.

 Their constant running game of ‘King of the Lab’ was almost endearing, and they provided some much-needed levity to a show who’s normal comedy is painfully forced.
-Then the shortened, 15 episode, season 3 happened.
+Then the shortened 15-episode third season happened.
 The storyline was actually pretty decent up until the end, Bones and Booth are trying to catch a serial killer, they learn he has an apprentice, and SURPRISE, Zack is that apprentice.
 WTF.

 Some time later, for nostalgia’s sake, I checked back in on it.
 It was the trial of the Gravedigger, the same villain who buried Bones and Hodgins in season 2, and later came back to try to kill Booth.
 The writers were desperate for substance so they drew back upon early success and rehashed it.
-I didn’t stick around to see how it ended.
-I didn’t feel, despite skipping 15-20 episodes, that I had missed anything.
+I didn’t stick around to see how it ended, but I also didn’t feel, despite skipping 15-20 episodes, that I had missed anything.
 I knew then the habit was kicked.
-Goodbye BONES.